 - Policy to be posted on the school website. - Policy to be part of school induction pack for new staff. - Regular updates and training on online safety for all staff. - Acceptable use agreements discussed with staff and pupils during induction.

 Consultation:

 The consultation in the production of this policy will involve:

-- Management committee members
+- Local Governing Body (LGB)

 - Teaching and support staff

 - Pupils

-- Parents/carers
+- Parents/Carers

 - ICT providers

 Reviewing and Monitoring Online Safety